Frequently Asked Questions

 Q: Are Ragdolls a healthy breed?

-There are many advantages to choosing a Ragdoll over other breeds, especially those with purposely bred deformities such as the Persian or Scottish Fold.
+There are many advantages to choosing a Ragdoll over other breeds, especially those with purposely bred deformities such as the Persian, Scottish Fold, or Highlanders.
 However, like all purebred cats, Ragdolls can sometimes encounter health concerns.
 The number one challenge to the breed is the fact that they are predisposed to FIP mutation.
 FIP is a mutation of the common cat cold, coronavirus.
 FIP is NOT contagious from one cat to another.
-Nearly all cats, in every population, have coronavirus.
+Nearly all cats, in every population and every breed, have coronavirus.
 Most cats will never mutate to the more dangerous FIP.
 Unfortunately, a small percentage of Ragdolls do mutate, and as a whole, Ragdolls do have higher rates of FIP than the general cat population.
 Thankfully, FIP is now curable in 95% or more cases and the cost of medication is lowering all the time.
-Unfortunately, there is very little a breeder can do to prevent mutations, although we do everything in our power to limit them, including special cleaning techniques, limiting known triggers, spaying and neutering cats that have had issues, and preventing overcrowding.
+Unfortunately, there is very little any breeder can do to predict or prevent mutations, although we do everything in our power to limit them, including special cleaning techniques, limiting known triggers, spaying and neutering cats that have had issues, and preventing overcrowding.
 As a pet owner, the most important thing you can do is keep Trupanion insurance on your pet at least for the first two years, and ensure that your policy offers a good level of coverage.
 Trupanion is the only pet insurance company, that I am aware of, that has announced coverage of FIP medication.
-Be aware of the symptoms, which are fever, lack of appetite, lethargy, and in some cases UTI-like symptoms.
-Besides the potential for FIP mutation in a small percentage, Ragdolls are a fairly healthy breed.
+Be aware of the symptoms, which are fever, lack of appetite, lethargy, white gums, stumbling or falling, and in some cases UTI-like symptoms.
+Cats may display one or multiple symptoms.
+Besides the potential for FIP mutation in a small percentage of cats, Ragdolls are a fairly healthy breed.
 Breeders have worked hard to weed out diseases like HCM and PKD.
 Other things to watch out for are common colds and viruses.
-Keeping a low stress environment and a good diet will go a long way in maintaining a healthy cat!
+Keeping a low stress environment, clean litter boxes and dishes, and a good diet will go a long way in maintaining a healthy cat!